 Always curious, and not afraid to try something new, Ingegerd Råman continues to take on new challenges, and at the age of 73, shows absolutely no signs of slowing down.
 Some of the projects she has been involved in this year include a collection for Ikea with a focus on natural fibres where she collaborated with Vietnamese craftsmen, something she has never done before.
 She has also designed teapots with Koransha potters on the Arita 2016/ project, which is now on exhibition at the Rijksmuseum in Amsterdam, has a current exhibition of over 200 pieces at the National Museum in Stockholm and is working on the extension of the Liljevalchs Konsthall in Stockholm with architect Gert Wingårdh.

 In Japan the term National Living Treasure is given to someone who has achieved high levels of mastery in their craft, and through that help with the preservation and the continuation of it.
-Ingegerd Råman is our Swedish National Living Treasure.
+To me, Ingegerd Råman is our Swedish National Living Treasure.

 Starting at the very beginning, could you explain your desire in wanting to study ceramics?
 Why did this art form appeal to you?